 - Parimal Kopardekar, Senior Technologist for Air Transportation System and Principal Investigator for UAS Traffic Management, NASA

 - Brandon Suarez, Technical Director, UAS Civil Airspace Integration, General Atomics Aeronautical Systems, Inc.

-- Mark Moore, Director of Aviation, Uber
+- Mark Moore, Uber Engineering Aviation Director, Uber

 - Increasing Autonomy